 As you can see, that last column is different.
 You can view the pages instead of keywords (at Page Traffic).
 So it’s basically the same table, but the other way around :) Use to your preference, so to speak.

-Why order a site review when you have Bing SEO Reports. [promo] Well, for one thing, we tell you much more about stuff from speed to design, from content to social. [/promo] Bing SEO Reports in beta, but does provide some nice insights.
+Bing SEO Reports are in beta, but does provide some nice insights.
 We need to work on our meta descriptions, according to this overview:

 I especially like the fact that Bing tells you how they consider these suggestions to influence your SEO.
 Bing agrees with Google that meta descriptions are like invites to your website that should have a clear message about the contents of the page and tells that the severity of these meta descriptions is high.
 The fact that the meta description is missing, isn’t bad* per se, but it’s good to know where these are missing.
 You can easily click the suggestion title to find the pages these should be added.